 I know I've written some previous blog posts about storing and displaying your child's artwork.
 Here are a few more ideas:

-- Load digital photos onto a digital photo frame and create a slide show of the masterpieces.
+- Load digital photos onto a digital photo frame

 - Use small notebooks to keep notes and small drawings.